shini4i/argo-watcher/web/README.md

 ## Troubleshooting

 - **Dev server cannot reach the API**: ensure `VITE_API_PROXY_TARGET` matches your backend host or export `VITE_API_BASE_URL` so the SPA calls the right origin.
-- **Endless Keycloak redirects**: clear `localStorage` key `argo-watcher:silent-sso-disabled` and verify the backend Keycloak config exposes the current redirect URI.
+- **Endless Keycloak redirects**: verify the backend Keycloak config lists the current app origin (including any base path) as a valid redirect URI for the client.
+The login flow uses a top-level redirect (`onLoad: 'login-required'`), so the redirect URI must be allow-listed there.
 - **WebSocket errors**: set `VITE_WS_BASE_URL` when proxying through TLS terminators that do not support upgrade requests, or confirm `/ws` is exposed by the Go server.
 - **Timezones look wrong**: toggle the timezone via the user menu (wired to `TimezoneProvider`).
 The selection lives under `argo-watcher:timezone`.